| I

 Conference 2005.
 In 2006 I did a workshop for the New

-York Guild of Bookworkers and most recently, at the Huntington
+York Guild of Bookworkers and at the Huntington

 If

-you might be interested in planing a workshop, please contact
+you are interested in planing a workshop, please contact

 me for more